Skip to main content

 Independent entitySub-entity

-Tax IDIts own (different from personal)Same as the personal entity
+Tax IDOwn (different from personal)Same as personal

 Country and currenciesCan be differentInherited from the personal entity